🌿 Free packing list & budget map — grab yours below

 Local Markets, Budget Eats & Departure

 Weekend markets at Eumundi or Jan Powers (Brisbane CBD) for cheap local produce and souvenirs.
-Free South Bank stroll before heading to the airport.
-Budget street food lunch at West End.
+Free South Bank stroll before the airport.
+Budget street food lunch at West End — a Vietnamese bun for $5 is a perfect send-off.

 ~$340

-Estimated saving vs. equivalent private/luxury tours over the same 5 days — based on shared transport, mid-week bookings, and day-trip structure to avoid extra accommodation nights.
+Estimated saving vs. equivalent private/luxury tours over the same 5 days — shared transport, mid-week bookings, and day-trip structure to avoid extra overnight costs.

 12 Insider Tips to Cut Your Queensland Tour Budget

-These are the saving strategies our guides share quietly at the end of every tour.
-Combined, they typically reduce a 3–5 day Queensland travel budget by 15–25% without sacrificing a single experience.
+These are the strategies our guides share quietly at the end of every tour.
+Combined, they typically reduce a 3–5 day budget by 15–25% without sacrificing a single experience.

 • 1

-Book shoulder season: Late autumn (April–May) and early spring (September) offer lower fares, calmer seas for reef trips, and less crowded national parks.
+Book shoulder season: Late autumn (April–May) and early spring (September) offer lower fares, calmer seas, and less crowded national parks — with near-identical conditions to peak months.

 • 2